Matthew-ymz/Code-for-Finding-emergence-in-data-5.2/README.md

+### Important Update: New Repository Available! 🚀

+We are excited to announce that a new version of our codebase is now available!
+The new repository features improved readability, better code structure, and enhanced adherence to best practices.
+We highly recommend using the new version for a better development experience and maintainability.

+You can find the updated repository here: [New Repository](https://github.com/Matthew-ymz/Time-series-forecasting-for-causal-emergence)

+Thank you for your continued support!

 The Neural Information Squeezer (NIS) is a machine learning framework designed for identifying causal emergence within datasets.
 Causal emergence represents a theoretical construct that aims to quantify the emergence phenomena within complex systems[1].
 Given that the underlying mechanisms of the data are often obscure, and that abundant data can be procured through observation, a machine learning framework is of considerable significance in the study of complex systems, particularly with respect to their emergent characteristics. <br>

 # NIS：